Have you started your kitchen holiday prep?

 8. SIMPLIFY WITH PAPER GOODS AND FOOD STORAGE CONTAINERS

 Our family uses cloth napkins all year long and I love a pretty tablecloth myself.
 But, after the main dinner is served I like things to be as easy as possible.
 Paper plates, paper cups, and paper napkins can save whoever’s on dish duty hours at the sink.
 Prepare for leftovers and take home plates with food storage containers for you or your guests.

 When it’s time to get started in the kitchen, you don’t want to have to frantically search the internet trying to put together last-minute recipes.
 I’ve been there before and honestly, it’s quite stressful.
 Nor, do you want to get halfway through a recipe and find out you’re out of nutmeg.
 Gather your family recipes, online recipes, cookbooks whatever you need to be prepared to cook without interruptions.
 To ensure you have your recipes handy, try snapping a picture of all the recipes you need so you can have the instructions at your fingertips.

 10. PLAN HOLIDAY MENUS

 Holiday menus needed their own section because this is separate from recipes.
 Before the holidays come rushing in, plan out special dinners and or breakfasts you plan to make throughout the season.
-If you know you’ll be making homemade butternut squash soup for two holiday functions, you may want to grab enough butternut squash for both events.
-Typically, during the holiday season many popular holiday dish ingredients are a rock bottom prices.
+If you know you’ll be making homemade butternut squash soup for two separate holiday functions, you may want to grab enough butternut squash for both events.
+Typically, during the holiday season, many popular holiday dish ingredients are at rock bottom prices.
 So, plan early and take advantage of the sales